helm/charts/incubator/traefik/README.md

 ## Introduction

 This chart bootstraps Traefik as a Kubernetes ingress controller with optional support for SSL and Let's Encrypt.

-By default, Traefik will be installed into the `kube-system` namespace.
+__N.B.__: Operators will typically wish to install this component into the `kube-system` namespace where that namespace's default service account will ensure adequate privileges to watch `Ingress` resources _cluster-wide_.

 ## Prerequisites